fanpu/website/_posts/2022-12-27-latex-tips.markdown

 ---

 When was the first time you had to use [LaTeX](https://www.latex-project.org/)?
-For many people, it was suddenly forced upon
+If you are like most people, it was probably suddenly forced upon you during your first math or CS class where you had to start writing proofs, with minimal guidance on how to get started other than something along the lines of``hey, check out this link on how to get things setup, and here are some basic commands, now go wild!''.

 The art of LaTeX-ing

 ### Use Paired Delimiters

 ### Make use of the `proof` environment